 The University of Washington (UW) Clinical Informatics Fellowship provides comprehensive training and experience in clinical informatics.
 The fellowship has been developed by faculty in the Department of Biomedical Informatics and Medical Education (BIME) in collaboration with UW Medicine Information Technology Services and the Department of Family Medicine, the sponsoring department.
-This program is ACGME accredited.
+Our program is ACGME accredited.

-The current fellowship faculty roster includes 18 core and non-core faculty (5 core faculty and 5 mentors are board certified or eligible in clinical informatics); a world class academic medical center; and tight integration between institutional clinical computing and the scholarship, training and practice activities of the BIME department.
-BIME has 29 core faculty, 63 extended faculty and over 100 MS, PhD and postdoc students between our research and applied degree programs.
-BIME faculty engage in the spectrum from foundational research to applied research and informatics practice, and will be available as potential mentors for fellowship projects.
+The current fellowship faculty roster includes 19 core and non-core faculty (7 core faculty are board certified in clinical informatics, and 12 additional board certified clinical informaticians are part of our rich collaborative environment); a world class academic medical center; and tight integration between institutional clinical computing and the scholarship, training and practice activities of the BIME department.
+BIME has 21 core faculty, 57 extended faculty and over 100 MS, PhD and postdoctoral students between our research and applied degree programs.
+BIME faculty engage in the spectrum from foundational research to applied research and informatics practice, and are available as potential mentors for fellowship projects.
 Electives are available, and the department has collaborations with 21 UW Departments, Microsoft Research, the Bill and Melinda Gates Foundation, and other local high tech and health services organizations.

 Core informatics rotations will be through the UW Information Technology Services group.
-Fellows will be able to work with Cerner (inpatient), Epic (ambulatory), Enterprise Computing (clinical analytics, data visualization, system wide quality improvement), and Priority Projects.
+Fellows have core rotations in Inpatient Informatics, Ambulatory Informatics, Enterprise Computing (clinical analytics, data visualization, system wide quality improvement), and Priority Projects.
 The fellows will rotate in settings spanning from community sites to county hospitals to tertiary care sites, including the University of Washington Medical Center and Harborview Medical Center.

-As part of the university community, fellows will enjoy a wide array of university resources, including the nationally-renowned Health Sciences Library and an expansive library system, both online and on campus.
+As part of the university community, fellows enjoy a wide array of university resources, including the nationally-renowned Health Sciences Library and an expansive library system, both online and on campus.
 The University of Washington itself is situated in the beautiful city of Seattle, a veritable mecca for those who enjoy the beautiful outdoors and the diverse offerings of a big city.
 We look forward to your application and welcome your interest.